 Below you will find terms commonly used in Swarm City, a brief semi-technical defintion, a basic explanation on how it applies to you, and lots of useful link to a more in depth explanation.

-- Decentralized- distrubuted administrative functions of authority in to smaller autonomous units; can be applied to organizations, businesses, apps, or any other group.
+- Decentralized- distrubuted administrative functions of authority in to smaller autonomous units; can be applied to organizations, businesses, apps, or any other group

-- Blockchain- the blockchain is a publicy shared ledger that chronologically records all transactions between two parties in a secure, verifiable, and permanent way.
+- Blockchain- the blockchain is a publicy shared or distributed ledger that chronologically records all transactions between two parties in a secure, verifiable, and permanent way.
 A common comparison for the blockchain is a bank ledger.
 Except by using blockchain technology, we can remove the bank, and let the computers use specific programable protocol to verify transactions using mathematical algorithms.
 It sounds complicated, and indeed it is, but it simplifies transactions by eliminating the need for a middleman or 3rd party.
 In Swarm City, we provide a marketplace for indivuals to connect and transact without a middleman.
 We did this by building on the Ethereum blockchain.
 Learn more about how blockchain could be the new internet in Blockgeeks guide

 - Ethereum blockchain- the structure of the Ethereum blockchain is similiar to the bitcoin blockchain, in that it is a shared record of the entire transaction history.
 Every node on the networks stores a copy of this record.
 With the Ethereum blockchain, the most recent state of each smart contract is included.
 Read here for more